ebelinski/swiftly/_guides/ismainthread.md

 ---
 layout: default
 title: "isMainThread"
-description: A Swift 5.6 @MainActor reference guide, covering declaring async functions, calling them with await, performing parallel work, using async/await with URLSession, and more.
+description: A Swift 5.6 isMainThread reference guide, with a simple example, an example using Dispatch, and an example using @MainActor and Dispatch.
 redirect_from:
   - /ismain/
   - /is-main-thread/